droveda/oauth2-openidconnect-course/NOTES.md

 1. Alice will first create a hash or a digest of the data (SHA-256)
 2. Alice will then sign the hash with her private key, and that will create a signature for the entire document.
 3. Both the data and the signature are sent over Bob's side, maybe using a HTTP post or any other means.
-IN SAML, for example, both the data and the signature are combined into a single XML file and sent using HTTP POST.
+In SAML, for example, both the data and the signature are combined into a single XML file and sent using HTTP POST.
 (For OAuth 2.0, JSON **Header** and **Payload** are signed and made part of the **JWT** Token.
 The signature is part of the JWT Token)
 4. The hashing algorithm is also sent as a part of this.
 5. Bob will then get the data part out of it and create a SHA256 hash.
 Lets' call this **data hash**.
 6. He will then take the signature component and then apply the verify function to it, which is the same as Decrypt function.
 But he will use Alice's public key to get the hash back, lets' call this the **sign hash**.
-7. If Bob finds that the **data hash** is the same as the **sign hash**, then he is confident that it is Alice who has sent this message.
+7. If Bob finds that the **data hash** is the same as the **sign hash**, then he is confident that it is Alice who has sent this message and its's not tampered.
 Remember that a particular hash can only be generated from a particular Data.
 (The signature is considered "verified" if the Data Hash is the same as the Sign Hash) (For Oauth 2.0 we will be talking about Signatures but not Encryption because its not used often)